Back to Basics: Landing Site Best Practice to Generate Leads

-4. Consistent message match from keywords, to ad, to landing Page
+4. Consistent message match from keywords, to ad, to landing site

-Make sure that the wording in your ad and landing page is as close as possible to what your potential customer is searching for.
+Make sure that the wording in your ad and landing site is as close as possible to what your potential customer is searching for.

 Ideally, the keywords they search should be in your ad.

-Then when they click on your ad – it should be what they see on your landing page.
+Then when they click on your ad – it should be what they see on your landing site.

 This is known as message match.